un01s/codeplay/binarytree/README.md

 # binary tree

+To traverse a binary tree, either DFS (depth-first search) or BFS (breadth-first search).

+* DFS: pre-order, in-order, or post-order

+* BFS: level-traversal

 ## start from max depth of a binary tree

 To solve [104 the problem of max depth of a binary tree](https://github.com/un01s/codeplay/blob/main/binarytree/0104-maxDepth.cpp), the recursive post-order traversal is used.